dconlrn/dconlrn.github.io/mlyw.md

 |Screen Time|
 |:----------------:|
 |The data we want to predict|

-In the above example Screen Time is the "Dependent Variable".

 *The dependent variable in a supervised learning model is the thing we want to predict.*